A new year

 “GO AND MAKE DISCIBLES OF ALL THE NATIONS”

-Mark also records this instruction by Jesus to tell others in Mark 16:15-20
+Mark, In his gospel also records this instruction by Jesus to tell others in Mark 16:15-20: “…..
+Go into all the world and proclaim the gospel to the whole creation…..”

 The author of the book of Acts also records this essential truth in the Christian life: the responsibility every believer has to tell others the good news. {Acts 1:6-11}